MicrosoftDocs/azure-devops-yaml-schema/task-reference/mysql-deployment-on-machine-group-v1.md

 **`SqlFile`** - **MySQL Script**<br>
 `string`.
 Required when `TaskNameSelector = SqlTaskFile`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The full path of the script file on the automation agent or on a UNC path that is accessible to the automation agent, such as `BudgetIT\DeployBuilds\script.sql`.
-This string can also use predefined system variables, such as `$(agent.releaseDirectory)`, and a file containing SQL statements.
+Specifies the full path of the script file on the automation agent or on a UNC path that is accessible to the automation agent, such as `BudgetIT\DeployBuilds\script.sql`.
+This string can also use predefined system variables, such as `$(agent.releaseDirectory)` and a file containing SQL statements.
 <!-- :::editable-content-end::: -->
 <br>